jamesshipton/football-manager/README.md

 3) Two fair team should now be output

+    Team A has 3 player and 11 points
+    Alan
+    Steve T
+    Tom
+    Team B has 3 player and 11 points
+    Jeff
+    Paul
+    Steve B

 I will randomise the teams to the best of my algorithmic ability!